 Oh, my God.
 Have you tried Somersaults yet?
 You should.
 Our favourites are the Dutch cocoa and sea salt.
 They are the baked goodies with lots of sunflower seeds.
 And we LOVE sunflower seeds.

-Nadamoo is added to this list as a special request of my husband.
+Nadamoo is added to this list as a special request from my husband.
 I love chocolate, he loves ice cream, and Nadamoo is where we meet.
 To quote him verbatim: “I can’t believe it’s not dairy”.

 Vegetarian Traveler gives various options for salad toppers- toasted bean and seed blends!
 I only tried the pepita and soy-pea blend which was delicious and gave that tasty crunchiness to salads and soups.